TomohikoToyama/UniQuizChan/README.md

 # Description
-This is Example for UniRx, UniTask, Extenject etx ...
+This is Example for UniRx, UniTask, Extenject etc ...

 # Dependencies